dmitry-lapin/AE-Project/README.md

 ## Technology stack:

-During the project i used: React(as js framework), Tailwind(to make designing easier and better), Redux(for state managment), React Drag'n'drop library(https://react-dnd.github.io/react-dnd/about), React-select(https://react-select.com/home), Jest(for testing), Git/Github(as VCS - version control system), Node.js, webpack(as bundler), and a lot of other side-technologies, which comes in with create-react-app, such as babel, and a lot of others.
+During the project i used: React(as js framework), Tailwind(to make designing easier and better), Redux(for state managment), React Drag'n'drop library(https://react-dnd.github.io/react-dnd/about), React-select(https://react-select.com/home), Jest(for testing), Firebase Realtime Database(for data storing in database), Git/Github(as VCS - version control system), Node.js, webpack(as bundler), and a lot of other side-technologies, which comes in with create-react-app, such as babel, and a lot of others.

 ## How to contribute